froller/eve-industree/README.md

 # EVE Online IndusTree
-Tool for finding materials for materials for materials... for manufacturing an arbitrary item in EVE Online.
+Tool for finding materials for materials for materials... for manufacturing an arbitrary item in [EVE Online](https://www.eveonline.com).

 ## Prerequisites
-You have to have Node.js(R) installed on your system.
-Get one at [nodejs.org](https://nodejs.org/en/download) if you haven't yet.
+You need to have Node.js(R) installed on your system.
+Get it from [nodejs.org](https://nodejs.org/en/download) if you haven't yet.

 ## Install
 - Clone this repo wherever you like.